galactixx/comphash/README.md

   <img src="/docs/logo.png" alt="comptime-hashmap logo" width="75%"/>
 </p>

-**comphash** is a very lightweight zero‑dependency Zig package offering a zero-cost compile-time hash map for immutable, O(1) string-keyed lookups without any runtime allocations.
+**comphash** is a very lightweight Zig package offering a zero-cost compile-time hash map for immutable, O(1) string-keyed lookups without any runtime allocations.

 Perfect for command‑line flag tables, protocol constant look‑ups, compile‑time DSLs, and any situation where the set of keys is known ahead of time.